-4.6 Automatic (Programmed Schedule) Temperature Setpoint Control Overview.
+4.7.
+Automatic (Programmed Schedule) Temperature Set Point Control -Overview

-Automatic setpoint control is most advantageous when the desired changes to the setpoint(s) are very repeatable day to day throughout a season.
-Some homeowners may simply want to use automatic setpoint control as a matter of personal preference.
-In addition, using automatic adjustment of set points provides an easy way to achieve optimum energy efficiency, since demand and energy usage can be automatically reduced based on a known schedule.
+Automatic set point control is most advantageous when the desired changes to the set point are very repeatable day to day throughout a season.
+Some homeowners may simply want to use automatic set point control as a matter of personal preference.
 This feature may be activated for all, some, or none of the zones.
-In order for this feature to operate, the user must create (by making entries at the zone thermostat) setpoint schedules or "programs" for any of the following days or groups of days:
+In order for this feature to operate, the user must create (by making entries at the zone thermostat) set point schedules or "programs" for any of the following days or groups of days: